This is the Continuous Integration Build of FHIR (will be incorrect/inconsistent at times).

 See the Directory of published versions

-The Measure resource builds on the general approach to representing knowledge artifacts and adds the metadata and structure information that is specific to quality measures:
+Quality measures help improve the quality of health care through a consistent and accountable approach to evaluating care delivery.
+The Measure resource represents a structured, potentially computable definition of a health-related measure such as a clinical quality measure, public health indicator, or population analytics measure.
+The resource builds on the general approach to representing knowledge artifacts and adds the metadata and structure information that is specific to measures:

-Quality measures follow a generally hierarchical structure that defines:
+Quality measures follow a general hierarchical structure that defines:

 Population Quality Measures are often focused on evaluating from a patient perspective, but this is not always the case.
 The subject